Atifecon/Atifecon/README.md

 <h1 align="center">Hi 👋, I'm Atif Anwar</h1>
 <h3 align="center">A graduate student of Economics, with interests in development economics and political economy.
-With a strong foundation in applied econometrics, proficiency in R and STATA and fieldwork experience.
+With a strong foundation in applied econometrics, proficiency in R and STATA, and fieldwork experience.
 I am looking for RA positions in Development Economics..</h3>

 - 🔭 I’m currently working on **Poverty Growth and Inequality in India**